-This is probably not the first time, nor the last, that you have heard of intuitive eating.
-This approach to food has been around since 1995, and it is surely not here to go away.
-The craze for the method has indeed gained popularity and media attention over the past few years.
+This is probably not the first time, nor the last, that you hear about intuitive eating.
+This approach to eating has existed since 1995 and is certainly not going away.
+The enthusiasm for the method has indeed gained popularity and media attention over the past few years.

-There are so many trends and diets that have come and gone over time as people realize that restrictive diets don't work as expected, or can't be adhered to on a long-term basis.
-An alternative approach like intuitive eating is often much more attractive in the long run.
+Many trends and diets have appeared and disappeared over time, as people have realized that restrictive diets do not live up to their expectations or cannot be maintained continuously in the long term.
+An alternative approach like intuitive eating is often much more beneficial in the long run.

-Now is the time to take care of yourself and listen to yourself, so isn't it time to ask yourself whether this approach is not for you?
+The time has come to take care of yourself and listen to yourself; isn't it time to ask yourself whether this approach is right for you?

 What is intuitive eating?

-This approach is completely different from any diet that exists.
-Precisely, because it is NOT a diet.
-It's a non-diet approach that teaches you to listen to your body, its signals, its needs.
-It aims to break the vicious cycle of strict diets or eating habits, to ultimately heal your relationship with food.
-No more counting calories or carbohydrates, no more restriction.
-And we can even add: more willpower needed.
+This approach is completely different from all existing diets.
+Precisely because it is NOT a diet.
+It is a non-diet approach that teaches you to listen to your body, its signals, its needs.
+It aims to break the vicious cycle of diets or strict eating habits, to ultimately heal your relationship with food.
+No more counting calories or carbs, no more restrictions.
+And we can even add: no more willpower needed.

-Rather, intuitive eating focuses on changing the mindset associated with eating and relying on your body's signals.
-The method has been shown to be much more durable than traditional diets and is associated with a large number of benefits.
+Intuitive eating focuses more on the mindset shift associated with eating and trusting your body's signals.
+The method has proven to be much more sustainable than traditional diets and is associated with a wide range of benefits.

 On the one hand, it is important to understand that these principles are NOT rules.
-Here are some simple principles to help you understand what practicing intuitive eating could look like.
+Here are some simple principles to help you understand what the practice of intuitive eating might look like.

-- Dismiss the diet mentality: Diets often fuel false hope.
-Usually, they are doomed to fail.
-The more you restrict yourself, the more you crave the foods you deprive yourself of.
-And the moment you make a misstep, which is often disproportionate, you feel guilty.
-And the strict diet begins again, accompanied by a feeling of sadness.
+- Reject the diet mentality: diets often fuel false hopes.
+As a general rule, they are doomed to fail.
+The more you restrict yourself, the more you crave the foods you deny yourself.
+And when you slip up, which is often disproportionate, you feel guilty.
+And the strict diet starts again, accompanied by a feeling of sadness.

-- Honor your hunger: A strict diet does not allow the question: am I still hungry, or again: am I really hungry.
-To ask the question, is to answer it.
-A diet does not allow you to ask these questions.
-It imposes a strict diet and the feelings do not count.
-Honoring your hunger is taking the time to assess your feeling of hunger, and especially to understand why it is triggered.
-It is possible that the meal is simply far behind and you need a goodbonne snack, as it is possible that it is emotional.
-You have to slowly tame your body's signals, eventually being able to experience emotions in another way.
+- Honor your hunger: A strict diet does not allow the question: "Am I still hungry?" or "Am I really hungry?"
+Asking the question is answering it.
+A diet does not allow you to ask yourself these questions.
+It imposes a strict diet and feelings do not matter.
+Honoring your hunger means taking the time to assess your sensation of hunger, and above all to understand the reason why it is triggered.
+It is possible that the meal is simply far behind and that you need a good snack, as it is possible that it is emotional.
+You need to gently tame the signals from your body, to eventually be able to experience emotions in a different way.

-- Make peace with food: Stop prohibiting yourself from certain foods (except in cases of allergies or intolerances, of course).
-Give yourself permission to eat whatever you want.
+- Make peace with food: Stop forbidding yourself certain foods (except in cases of allergies or intolerances, of course).
+Give yourself permission to eat what you want.
 Instead, ask yourself: what do I really want?
-Why?
+For what reason?
 You will be surprised after a while.
-The body will ask you for what it needs.n.
+Your body will ask you for what it needs.

-- Challenge the Food Police: Stop classifying foods as good or bad for you.
-Moderation leaves the relationship with food much healthier and may prevent eating disorders such as orthorexia (obsession with eating healthy) or bulimia (obsession with foods that you deprive yourself of).
+- Challenge the food police: Stop categorizing foods as good or bad for health.
+Moderation makes the relationship with food much healthier and may help prevent eating disorders such as orthorexia (the obsession with eating healthily) or bulimia (the obsession with foods one deprives oneself of).

-- Discover the signals of fullness: We should all be able to sense our body's signals when it is full.
-You have to learn to recognize these signals.
-To do this, take a break in the middle of a meal, and listen to what your body is telling you.
+- Discover the signals of satiety: We should all be able to feel our body's signals when it is full.
+It is important to learn to recognize these signals.
+To do this, take a break in the middle of your meal and listen to what your body is telling you.

 - Rediscover the pleasure of eating: eating is a pleasure.
-And unfortunately, diets often keep us away from it.
-TAKE TIME.
-Without screen, without distractions.
+And unfortunately, diets often take us away from it.
+TAKE THE TIME.
+Without screens, without distractions.
 Taste, feel, enjoy.
 You will feel satisfied.

-- Face your emotions with kindness: once you realize that hunger comes from emotions, you have to live them.
-There are other ways to experience them than through foods that are very sweet or salty, or fatty.
-Go for a walk, listen to music, write, or verbalize.
+- Face your emotions with kindness: once you realize that hunger comes from emotions, you need to experience them.
+There are other ways to experience them than through very sweet, salty, or fatty foods.
+Go for a walk, listen to music, write, or talk it out.
 Introspection will lead you to recognize your emotions and find the best way for you to experience them.

-- Respect your body: Avoid devaluing yourself, appreciate your body.
+- Respect your body: Avoid putting yourself down, appreciate your body.

-- Honor Your Health: Trust Your Intuition!
-Listening to your body, it will ask you for foods that will do both your body and your taste buds good.
+- Honor your health: Trust your intuition!
+By listening to your body, it will ask you for foods that will be good for both your body and your taste buds.

-I hear refractories from here shouting loud and clear: yes, we want pizza, bacon, hamburger, without restrictions!
-It will ruin people's health!
-It's too good to be true!
+I can already hear some skeptics shouting loud and clear: yes, we want pizza, bacon, hamburgers, with no restrictions!
+It’s going to ruin people’s health!
+It’s too good to be true!
 In response, here is:

 Some myths about intuitive eating: